4as/heaps-msdf-text/README.md

 ##### 4. Miscellaneous stuff
 Setting the `font` property will instantly reset all outline properties on the `OutlinedText` object.
 This allows `OutlinedText` to directly replace any `Text` without (hopefully) any changes.
 If you want to see some examples on how to use `OutlinedText` check out the *src-example* folder.
+You can also check out the results live over here: [4as.github.io/heaps-msdf-text](https://4as.github.io/heaps-msdf-text/)